“This looks so wonderful! (In fact, breaking my vow not to sign up for new newsletters for this one!) Everything Emily writes is stellar.” —Abby Seiff

 For a time, I put real effort into curation with the Landmarkings series.
 At the end of 2022, I discontinued it.
 I hesitated on calling it a day on it, since I had a feeling many subscribers had signed up for its eclectic, capacious pickings with which I hoped to offer a unique view on the world.
 But it was taking too much time, distracting me from the work I most want to do.

 Those who have stayed and continue to read despite any changes from the outset, thank you!
-It’ll also probably continue to change its shape…
+It’ll probably continue to change shape…

 Subscribe to Movable Worlds